newrelic/newrelic-node-examples/custom-instrumentation/instrument-datastore/README.md

 # Example instrumentation of a datastore application

 This is an example application that uses the [newrelic.instrumentDatastore](https://newrelic.github.io/node-newrelic/API.html#instrumentDatastore) and associated [Datastore shim API](https://newrelic.github.io/node-newrelic/DatastoreShim.html) to instrument a hypothetical datastore.
-New Relic instruments only two things for datastores: queries and operations (NoSQL databases, etc.).
+In this example, we will assume our datastore is SQL-like.

+For a datastore, there are just two types of things to record: operations and queries.
+Not all datastores have both actions, for example with Redis (and some other NoSQL datastores) you do not write queries, only operations (or commands in their terminology).

+**Operation**

+Operations are any actions that do not send a query to be executed by the datastore server.
+Examples for classic RDBs include connecting to the database, closing the connection, or setting configurations on the server.
+Often these are actions that modify the connection or datastore, but not the data.
+Operations are recoded using the `DatastoreShim` method `recordOperation`.

+**Queries**

+Queries are any action that manipulate or fetch data using a specialized query language.
+For a SQL database, this is any action that sends SQL code to the server for execution.
+These are recorded using the method `recordQuery`.
+In some cases, the datastore in use may support sending multiple queries in a single request.
+These are considered "batch queries" and are recorded using `recordBatchQuery`.

 ## Getting Started